nevermore3d/Nevermore_Micro/README.md

 And with an enclosed chamber, you don't need the air flow of a room-size air purifier.
 Even a 350mm V2 Voron only holds about 5cf, meaning even a partial flow from a 5015 fan of 0.5-2cfm is enough to filter the fumes efficiently at the source.

 So what are we waiting for?
 We got lots of cheap carbon.
-We can replace is easily.
+We can replace it easily.
 We don't need high airflow to clean a small chamber.
 We deal with poor efficiency of one-pass carbon filters by multiplying the amount and recirculate the air.

 Enter, _The Nevermore_.